akhileshappala/akhileshappala/README.md

 Concept  | Commit Link/ Code Changes
 -------- | -----
-1.[Deep Learning Specialization](https://github.com/akhileshappala/Deep-learning-specialization) | Deep Learning course which starts from basics of Neural networks and Deep Leaning, Machine learing -- TODO - To be added other parts
+1.[Deep Learning Specialization](https://github.com/akhileshappala/Deep-learning-specialization) | Deep Learning course which starts from basics of Neural networks and Deep learning, Machine learning -- TODO - To be added other parts
-2.[Twitter setimental Analysis](https://github.com/akhileshappala/Twitter-sentimental-analysis) | To annalyse tweets which are toxic or not, using different approaches.
+2.[Twitter sentimental Analysis](https://github.com/akhileshappala/Twitter-sentimental-analysis) | To analyze tweets that are toxic or not, using different approaches.
 3.[Flight Delay prediction](https://github.com/akhileshappala/flight-delays) | To predict flight delay based on past data set.